 Pump is an artificial drug that is taken as a pill.
 Pump is a strong amphetamine, usually taken in battle.
-The effects can be likened to speed valls or asts unt mm/ rt that n the in small doses (1 tablet), but larger doses become similar to the effects of PCP (3 tablets).
+The effects can be likened to speed in small doses (1 tablet), but larger doses become similar to the effects of PCP (3 tablets).